How to Book a Mover

 You can protect your flooring with a number of materials like cardboard, moving blankets, or plastic sheets.
 A path for moving appliances can be made out of inexpensive cardboard that has been flattened and taped together.
 The thick, sturdy material of moving blankets helps protect your floors from scratches and scrapes.
 Plastic wrap can be useful to prevent spills or water damage on your floors.

 The refrigerator should be unplugged at least 24 hours before the move.
 Leave the doors open to allow all moisture to evaporate.
-Disconnect the waterline (if there is one) and make sure it's completely drained.
-Dispose of all perishables products.
-Once the freezer unit is defrosted, clean, and dry all surfaces and removable containers.
+Disconnect the water line (if present) and ensure it is completely drained.
+Dispose of all perishable products.
+Once the freezer unit is defrosted, clean and dry all surfaces and removable containers.
 It will prevent mildew and odors.
-Make sure to remove all racks so they don't shift during transportation.
+Ensure that all racks are removed to prevent them from shifting during transportation.
 When it arrives at its final destination, wait at least 24 hours before you use it.

 Use moving blankets to wrap the refrigerator while you prepare it.
 Load the refrigerator carefully and vertically onto the moving dolly with the assistance of your movers or friends.
 Don't forget to secure it using straps or ropes.

 Before the move, properly clean the washer and dryer both inside and out.
-This will help in preventing the growth of any mold or mildew while in transit.
+This will help prevent the growth of mold or mildew during transit.
+For front-load washers, install shipping bolts or a washer drum stabilizer kit to protect the suspension system during transport.

 The washing machine's drum should be secured to keep it from shifting while being transported.
 A strap can be used to hold the drum in position.

 Shut off all electric and water supplies, then disconnect and drain the waterline.
-To make sure that the dishwasher is completely dry, run a short cycle without any detergent or dishes.
+To ensure the dishwasher is completely dry, run a short cycle without detergent or dishes.
 Unscrew the mounting brackets from the countertop.
-Remove utensil holder and make sure all racks are empty.
+Remove the utensil holder and make sure all racks are empty.

 To prevent scratches or other damage during transit, protect the dishwasher with bubble wrap or moving blankets.

 If you have a gas stove, first of all, be careful.
-Make sure the gas is off before you start disconnecting the line.
+Ensure the gas is turned off before disconnecting the line.
 Since gas lines need special handling, you may want to contact your gas company for help.
 Usually, no general service is required for electric stoves.
 Clean the outer surface and detach all removable parts.

 To avoid activity and damage during delivery, take the burners and racks off the stove and pack them individually in moving boxes.
-To keep the stove door closed while being transported, use tape or a strap.
+To keep the stove door closed during transportation, use tape or a strap.

 The glass plate and any other removable components should be taken out of the microwave and packed separately.
 To prevent scratches or other damage during a move, cover the microwave with bubble wrap or moving blankets.
-And lastly, put the microwave in a reliable box that is made for moving.
+Lastly, place the microwave in a reliable box designed for moving.

 Before packing, properly clean and dry the glass surfaces.
 Remove glass components and wrap them individually in bubble wrap or packing paper if possible.
-Reinforce appliances with glass components that cannot be removed with soft coverings such as blankets or foam cushions.
-Fill any empty spaces with cushioning materials and use sturdy, double-walled boxes suited for fragile things.
+Reinforce appliances with glass components that cannot be removed by using soft coverings, such as blankets or foam cushions.
+Fill any empty spaces with cushioning materials and use sturdy, double-walled boxes that are suited for fragile items.
 Label the boxes clearly as "Fragile" or "Handle with Care."

 Secure the appliance when loading it into the moving vehicle to prevent it from sliding.
 You may reduce the probability of damage to appliances with fragile glass surfaces and ensure a smooth move by following these steps.